-National Oilwell Varco s executive compensation program is administered by the Compensation Committee of the Board of Directors.
-The committee establishes specific compensation levels for the Company s executive officers and administers the Company s stock award plans.
-The Compensation Committee s philosophy regarding executive compensation is to design a compensation package that will attract and retain key executives focused on the Company s annual growth and long-term strategy.
-The committee s objective is to provide compensation packages for key executives that offer compensation opportunities in the median range of oilfield service companies with a similar market capitalization.
+National Oilwell Varco's executive compensation program is administered by the Compensation Committee of the Board of Directors.
+The committee establishes specific compensation levels for the Company's executive officers and administers the Company's stock award plans.
+The Compensation Committee's philosophy regarding executive compensation is to design a compensation package that will attract and retain key executives focused on the Company's annual growth and long-term strategy.
+The committee's objective is to provide compensation packages for key executives that offer compensation opportunities in the median range of oilfield service companies with a similar market capitalization.
 Data sources included industry survey groups, national survey databases, proxy disclosures and general trend data, which are updated annually.

-Components of the executive compensation program for 2004 were base salary, participation in the Company s annual cash incentive plan and the grant of non-qualified stock option awards.
+Components of the executive compensation program for 2004 were base salary, participation in the Company's annual cash incentive plan and the grant of non-qualified stock option awards.

 Base Salary.
 Salary levels are based on factors including individual performance, level and scope of responsibility and competitive salary levels within the industry.
 The Company does not give specific weights to these factors.
 The committee determines median base salary levels by a comprehensive review of information provided in proxy statements filed by oilfield service companies with similar market capitalizations monitored in the Simmons & Company International Oilfield Service Monthly Performance and Valuation Guide.
 Each executive is reviewed individually on an annual basis.
-Salary adjustments are based on the individual s experience and background, the individual s performance during the prior year, the general movement of salaries in the marketplace, our financial position and the recommendations of our chief executive officer.
-As a result of these factors, an executive s base salary determinations, the Company s named executive officers, other than its chief executive officer, received the following salary increases: Mr. Krablin from \$350,000 to \$400,000; Mr. Neveu from \$225,000 to \$250,000.
+Salary adjustments are based on the individual's experience and background, the individual's performance during the prior year, the general movement of salaries in the marketplace, our financial position and the recommendations of our chief executive officer.
+As a result of these factors, an executive's base salary may be above or below the targeted median at any point in time.
+Based on the Company's positive financial results and the criteria for the salary determinations, the Company's named executive officers, other than its chief executive officer, received the following salary increases: Mr. Krablin - from \$350,000 to \$400,000; Mr. Neveu - from \$225,000 to \$250,000; and Mr. Reese - from \$200,000 to \$250,000.

 Annual Incentive Awards.
-Substantially all exempt employees, including executive officers, participated in the Company incentive plan in 2004, aligning a portion of each employee s cash compensation with Company performance against a predetermined operating income target.
-As in prior years, the incentive plan provided for cash awards if objectives related to the Company s financial performance were met, and participant award opportunities varied depending upon individual levels of participation.
-Payouts were calculated by multiplying the increase in operating profit over a pre-determined level based on the Company s financial plan by the participant s base salary multiplied by the participant s participation level.
-The chief executive officer s participation level was 100%, and the executive officers participation level was 75%.
+Substantially all exempt employees, including executive officers, participated in the Company incentive plan in 2004, aligning a portion of each employee's cash compensation with Company performance against a predetermined operating income target.
+As in prior years, the incentive plan provided for cash awards if objectives related to the Company's financial performance were met, and participant award opportunities varied depending upon individual levels of participation.
+Payouts were calculated by multiplying the increase in operating profit over a pre-determined level based on the Company's financial plan by the participant's base salary multiplied by the participant's participation level.
+The chief executive officers' participation level was 100%, and the executive officers' participation level was 75%.
 The Company had to achieve an established minimum operating profit target before awards were earned by any employees, including executive officers, with higher levels of performance resulting in increased payments based upon an established progression.
 Additionally, certain key executives including all executive officers were subject to a 25% maximum bonus adjustment if a predetermined capital employed target was under- or over-achieved.

-Based on the Company s positive financial results and the criteria for the 2004 incentive plan, bonus awards were made to the Company s named executive officers, other than its chief executive officer, as follows: Mr. Krablin \$235,123; Mr. Stratulate \$154,568; Mr. Neveu \$142,394; and Mr. Reese \$144,519.
+Based on the Company's positive financial results and the criteria for the 2004 incentive plan, bonus awards were made to the Company's named executive officers, other than its chief executive officer, as follows: Mr. Krablin - \$235,123; Mr. Stratulate - \$154,568; Mr. Neveu - \$142,394; and Mr. Reese - \$144,519.